BerndStorck/jump/README.md

 `jump <editor> <file> +<line_number>`

-## Currently supported editors
+## Currently supported editors and viewers
 - vi, vim
 - nano
 - leafpad
 - pluma
-- sublime
+- sublime-text
-- jupp, joe
+- jupp, joe, jstar, jpico, jmacs
 - kate
 - scite
 - mcedit
+- cream
 - vis
 - ne
+- xed
+- less
+- more
+- most
 ### Aliases and symblolic links

 Sublime editor exists as sublime-text, but if you have defined an alias or a symbolic link to sublime-text as "sublime", the script will recognize it as the call for the Sublime editor.